mdo992/bobsgame-fonts/Pixel Sans.md

 Use the registry editor to add **Pixel Sans**, **Pixel Sans Terminal** and **Pixel Sans Textbook** to `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontLink\SystemLink` with the value `Pixel Sans Fallback.ttf,Pixel Sans Fallback` and restart the computer.

 ### Font Linking (OS/2)
-1. Use any OS/2 INI editor, e.g. INITOR or the registry editor from OS/2 WARP 4.52 Server for e-Business and above to edit the system profile (`os2.ini`).
+1. Use INI editors (e.g. INITOR or the registry editor from OS/2 WARP 4.52 Server for e-Business & above) to edit the system profile (`os2.ini`).
 2. Go to `PM_SystemFonts`.
 3. Add `PM_AssociateFont` key and enter `Pixel Sans Fallback,12` as the data.
 4. Restart the computer for the changes to take effect.